vedantlohan247/pwn.college_vedant/hello_hacker.md

 # Command Hisotry
-The challenge asks us to use up and down keys to acess the previous commands.
+The challenge asks us to use up and down arrow keys to access the previous commands.

 ## My solve